fn-faisal/ezsql/README.md

 ## Queries.
 ### Insert Quries.
   EzSql consists of simple insert queries.
 These queries are ran by calling the **insert** method of EzQuery Class from the Class instance.
+Supply this method with the Class Object of the Model class and a hashmap which represents the table column name as keys, and column value as the value for the keys.
   #### Example
   ``` Java
         HashMap<String , Object> user = new HashMap < String, Object > (  );